bettercss/base/README.md

 # Base

-The `Base` module contains libraries to handle the base of the BetterCSS toolkit and your projects.
+The `Base` module handles base normalisation and resets for BetterCSS.

 ## Installation